Off the Eaten Path

 So I got some strawberries at the farmers market, plucked some basil and mint from the plants on my window sill and started smashing them (muddling is the proper term) in the bottom of the glass.
 I topped it with some rum and soda voila, I had made myself a mojito.

-In the past eight years I’ve dabbled in a whole lot of homemade cocktail making, and easy,refreshing summer sippers like Blackberry Basil Gin Fizz, Raspberry Gin Seltzer, Corona Floats, this red, white and blue pina colada perfect for a 4th of July cocktail, and even some simple summertime camping cocktails have become staples in our house.
+In the past eight years I’ve dabbled in a whole lot of homemade cocktail making, and easy,refreshing summer sippers like Blackberry Basil Gin Fizz, Raspberry Gin Seltzer, Corona Floats, a Bourbon Peach Smash, this red, white and blue pina colada perfect for a 4th of July cocktail, and even some simple summertime camping cocktails have become staples in our house.

 But frosé has quickly become one of my favorite summer drinks.